MatchGroup/Open-Source-Resources/README.md

 > Replace `<path>` with the path to the open source repository.

+__IMPORTANT AND REQUIRED__

+Manually replace `<year-of-publication>` in the copied license to the year that any code included in the project was first publicly available.

 ## Contribution Policy

-All open source repositories must include the contribution policy.
+All open source repositories ***must*** include the contribution policy.

 Copy and paste the following text into the README of the open source repository: